Stan-Balabushevich/SimpleRecyclerViewExample/README.md

 # Simple RecyclerView Example
-Simple Recycler View example with binding adapter and view binding.
+Simple Recyclerview example with binding adapter and view binding.

 Using recylerview.adapter instead of ListAdapter.
 View binding instead of data binding.